tariqhamid/trapped/README.md

 What is working:
  - viewmodel -> view update propagation
  - showing simple data in view
- - iterations in view.
+ - iterations in view
+ - viewmodel -> view change propagation for some tags

 What is missing:
  - optimizations ;-)
- - view -> viewmodel change propagation
+ - view -> viewmodel change propagation everywhere

 How can I try it?
 ----